 Monte Carlo Casino

-It all begins with the European and American salons with table games but to get further in the real Casino you have to pay an entrance fee and be properly dressed.
+It all begins with the European and American salons with table games, but to get further in the real Casino you have to pay an entrance fee and be properly dressed.

-Monaco Harbor (Port de Monaco)
+The Port of Monaco (Port de Monaco)

 Here is what the city looks like from the harbor.
 You can guess stairs and lifts are needed in Monaco.